genepattern/gpnotebook-website-docs/docs/index.md

 ### What is GenePattern Notebook?

 The [**GenePattern Notebook**](http://genepattern-notebook.org) environment integrates GenePattern's analysis platform with the Jupyter Notebook system, allowing researchers to create documents that interleave formatted text, graphics and other multimedia, executable code, and GenePattern analyses, creating a single "research narrative" that puts scientific discussion and analyses in the same place.
-This tutorial will familiarize you with some of its most important features.

 ### GenePattern and Jupyter Notebook